Tag Archives: Grace

 My gut tightened.
 “Please, Lord.”

 We gathered in a quiet room to pray.
 I studied the faces of each family member.
 The women prayed openly as they cried out to God.
-The men, unable to trust their voices, did not open their mouths for fear of losing control.
+The men, unable to trust their voices, kept their mouths shut for fear of losing control.

 After three hours, the doctor’s assistant entered and announced, “She’s made it, but she’s not out of the woods yet.”